Migration

 4. Start migration

 Section titled “4.
 Start migration”Click Start migration.
-The button shows Validating source credentials… for a beat while we run a one-object preflight list against the source — this catches bad credentials, the wrong endpoint, a missing bucket, or an empty bucket/prefix before any worker is even involved.
+The button shows Validating source credentials… for a beat while we run a preflight against the source — this catches bad credentials, the wrong endpoint, a missing bucket/path, or an empty source before any worker is even involved.

 If the preflight passes, the page swaps into the active-job view.